harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 ### API changes

-Add a new annotation to `ResourceQuota`：`harvesterhci.io/migratingVMs`.
+Add a new annotation to `ResourceQuota`：`harvesterhci.io/migrating-{vm-name}`.

-`harvesterhci.io/migratingVMs` represents the VM instances that are being migrated.
-When the migration is in **Pending**, the Controller will retrieve the resource specifications of the target VM pod, temporarily increase it to the `spec.hard.limits` field of the ResourceQuota, and record it in `harvesterhci.io/migratingVMs`.
-After the migration is complete, the Controller will reduce the resource limits of the `ResourceQuota` according to the resource specifications of that VM and delete the record from `harvesterhci.io/migratingVMs`.
+`harvesterhci.io/migrating-{vm-name}` represents the VM instances that are being migrated.
+When the migration is in **Pending**, the Controller will retrieve the resource specifications of the target VM pod, temporarily increase it to the `spec.hard.limits` field of the ResourceQuota, and record it in `harvesterhci.io/migrating-{vm-name}`.
+After the migration is complete, the Controller will reduce the resource limits of the `ResourceQuota` according to the resource specifications of that VM and delete the record from `harvesterhci.io/migrating-{vm-name}`.

-`[harvesterhci.io/migratingVMs](http://harvesterhci.io/migratingVMs)` is a type of `map[string]ResourceList`, where the key is the VM name, and the value is the Kubernetes core resource list type.
+`harvesterhci.io/migrating-{vm-name}` is a type of `ResourceList`, the value is the Kubernetes core resource list type.
 For details, refer to ['ResourceList` struct](https://github.com/kubernetes/api/blob/8360d82aecbc72aa039281a394ebed2eaf0c0ccc/core/v1/types.go#L5548-L5549).

 ## Design